Sarvesh544/Crop_Recommendation_System-main/README.md

 ## Steps to follow:

-  -open command prompt and locate to project directory -create a virtual environment using : python -m venv venv -activate the environment using : venv\Scripts\activate -install the common dependencies : --pip install flask pandas scikit-learn numpy
+  - open command prompt and locate to project directory
+  - create a virtual environment using : python -m venv venv
+  - activate the environment using : venv\Scripts\activate
-                                    --pip install joblib pickle-mixin
+  - install the common dependencies : --pip install flask pandas scikit-learn numpy --pip install joblib pickle-mixin
   - run the file : python app.py
   - ctrl + click on the link like this in the output : http://127.0.0.1:5000/.